lightest/threejsjourneylesson19perf/readme.md

 # Install dependencies (only the first time)
 npm install

-# Run the local server at localhost:8080
+# Run the local server at localhost
 npm run dev

 # Build for production in the dist/ directory